layilin/SP23-33852/_annotations/book2.md

 60.120 endemial ill.
 An endemic disease, meaning one that is habitually prevalent in a certain country or locale.

 60.123 cow-itch.
-Cowitch (*Mucuna pruriens*) is a viny plant that produces severe itching after contact with skin.
+Cowitch (*Mucuna pruriens*), a viny plant that produces severe itching after contact with skin.
 Was used on sugar plantations as compost, forage, and cattle feed.
 Its seeds destroy intestinal parasites.
 Native to the tropical and subtropical Old World.

 60.114n emetic.
 A medicine that excites vomiting.